RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation

-{\bf Multiple Scenes Validation:} We assessed the robustness of RoMe by conducting experiments on 100 scenes selected from the NuScenes dataset.
-Specifically, we chose scenes characterized by favorable daytime weather conditions and trajectories spanning more than 100 meters.
+We assess the robustness of RoMe by conducting experiments on 100 scenes selected from the NuScenes dataset.
+Specifically, we chose scenes characterized by favourable daytime weather conditions and trajectories spanning more than 100 meters.
 The experiments on these 100 scenes mirrored the approach described in Table~\ref{table:ablation_study}.
-We utilized all images for reconstruction and evaluated every image within each scene.
+We utilize all images for reconstruction and evaluated every image within each scene.
 Additionally, we fine-tuned the learning rate and adjusted the rotation and translation ranges for optimizing extrinsic.
 The results are summarized in Table~\ref{table:multi_scenes_ablation_study}.

 It's worth noting that while a high PSNR indicates good reconstruction quality for RGB images, it doesn't directly reflect the accuracy of the 3D structure reconstruction.
 This discrepancy arises because networks might overfit to RGB images rather than learning an accurate 3D structure, especially when there's insufficient posed image data.
 This phenomenon is evident in the third row of Table~\ref{table:multi_scenes_ablation_study}.
 By using a pose network to refine extrinsic and setting a larger learning rate and rotation/translation ranges, we achieve a higher PSNR but at the cost of an inaccurate 3D structure.
 This misalignment also affects the mIoU metric, as an incorrect 3D structure disrupts the alignment between source images and rendered semantics.